 Two important things NOT to do: put-down the abuser and put blame on the person you are worried about.
 You may be angry at the abuser, but enough focus is already on that person.
 It is better to spend the time finding out how your friend is doing.
 Ask them what is going on in their life and how they are being affected.
 A put-down session is not helpful and you end up spending the entire time talking about the abuser and not helping the person who needs help.

-Blaming is beyond saying they must be doing something wrong to be abused.
+Blaming goes beyond saying the survivor must be doing something wrong to be abused.
 Firstly, that is not true.
 It is never their fault.
 Secondly, blaming does not respect their reasons for staying in the relationship.
 There are hundreds of reasons why someone would want or need to stay in an abusive relationship, but not one good reason for why they are being abused in the first place.